egordm/BOLD/docs/installation.md

 This document is describes how to install BOLD for typical usage.
 If you want to install BOLD for development purposes, we refer you to the [CONTRIBUTING](/CONTRIBUTING) section.

-The BOLD platform depends on [postgresql](https://www.postgresql.org/) and [stardog](https://www.stardog.com/) databases for knowledge graph and state storage.
+The BOLD platform depends on [postgresql](https://www.postgresql.org/) and [blazegraph](https://blazegraph.com/) databases for knowledge graph and state storage.
 In the following steps we discuss their setup as well as necessary steps to get BOLD up and running.

 ### Database Setup
-If you have already postgresql and stardog databases installed, you can skip this step.
+If you have already postgresql and blazegraph databases installed, you can skip this step.
 In this step we discuss their setup as docker containers.

-> Note: StarDog is free but requires a license.
-Request a free license at [stardog.com](https://www.stardog.com/download-free//).
-> Place the license as `dev/stardog/stardog-license-key.bin` in the project root.

 * Install [Docker](https://www.docker.com/community-edition) and [Docker Compose](https://docs.docker.com/compose/install/)
 * Build the Docker images: `docker-compose build`